expo/expo/docs/pages/ui-programming/react-native-toast.md

 ### Usage

-To use `react-native-root-toast`, you have to [install the module](https://github.com/magicismight/react-native-root-toast) from NPM with `npm install react-native-root-toast`.
+To use `react-native-root-toast`, you have to [install the module](https://github.com/magicismight/react-native-root-toast) from npm with `npm install react-native-root-toast`.

 Next, you must wrap the root component of your app with `<RootSiblingParent>` to allow toasts in any part of your app.